openresty/lua-nginx-module/README.markdown

 is no room in already assigned pages for the slot.

-So even if the return value of the `free_space` method is zero, there may be room in already assigned pages, so you may successfully set a new key value pair to the shared dict without getting `true` for `forcieble` or non nil `err` from the `ngx.shared.DICT.set`.
+So even if the return value of the `free_space` method is zero, there may be room in already assigned pages, so you may successfully set a new key value pair to the shared dict without getting `true` for `forcible` or non nil `err` from the `ngx.shared.DICT.set`.

 On the other hand, if already assigned pages for a slot are full and a new key value pair is added to the